LukeOzsanlav/Seabird_AvoidanceRates/README.md

 ## Link to report 🔗
 The fianl published report can be found at the follwing link [https://hub.jncc.gov.uk/assets/de5903fe-81c5-4a37-a5bc-387cf704924d](https://hub.jncc.gov.uk/assets/de5903fe-81c5-4a37-a5bc-387cf704924d)

+**NOTE**: there was a follow up report that recalcualted avoidacen rates using a slighlty altered method.
+This was lead by Stephen Lang and can be found here: [https://data.jncc.gov.uk/data/de5903fe-81c5-4a37-a5bc-387cf704924d/jncc-report-732-annex-4-follow-on-analysis.pdf](https://data.jncc.gov.uk/data/de5903fe-81c5-4a37-a5bc-387cf704924d/jncc-report-732-annex-4-follow-on-analysis.pdf)

 ## Citation
 Ozsanlav-Harris, L., Inger, R. & Sherley, R. 2023.
 Review of data used to calculate avoidance rates for collision risk modelling of seabirds.
 JNCC Report 732, JNCC, Peterborough, ISSN 0963-8091.